My Vision to Improve Gym Accessibility

 That's what I'm working to make happen.

-You can read more about this in my related post, Why Gym Accessibility Benefits Everyone.
+You can read more about this in my related post, Speaking Up About Gym Accessibility.

 Finding the Right Gym for You

-Finding a gym that feels right can make all the difference.
+Finding a gym that feels right can make all the difference between starting a sustainable fitness practice and giving up before you've begun.

 If you're neurodivergent, anxious, or just starting out, look for: